UBC-MDS/netflixpy_dashboard-R/docs/reflection-milestone-4.md

 We extended the dashboard that visualizes some trends of movies and TV shows in Netflix to contain the rating widget:
-1. Rating Widget: A drop dwon to filter selected movie anf TV shows.
+1. Rating Widget: A drop down to filter selected movie anf TV shows.
 It is interactive across all plots.

 We modified the duration plot by making it a boxplot.
 This represents the information better